 ELIAS Cancer Therapies Are Being Simultaneously Developed for Humans

 While all cancers are different, many share similarities.
-Through collaborations with human health companies.
+Through collaborations with human health companies, ELIAS is bringing a new personalized cancer therapy to the veterinary market.
 For example, the research on this immunotherapy in humans has been focused on glioblastoma, a difficult to treat form of brain cancer.
 In our clinical studies, we’ve found that it can be effective in treating osteosarcoma in dogs.

 ELIAS licenses its technology from human health companies, which is actually a two-way collaboration.
 We work closely with our counterparts to adapt their knowledge to canines, and they’re able to apply our findings to their R&D. Our ability to gather data more quickly in canine trials provides valuable insights that may take years to learn from human trials.
 With this collaboration, we’re able to extend technology across multiple cancer types in both humans and dogs.

 In addition to the ELIAS Cancer Immunotherapy (ECI®), we entered a new licensing agreement with a company focused on oncolytic virotherapy.
 This will expand our capabilities to treat different types of canine cancer.
 We’re also exploring the licensing of a third technology to broaden our opportunities to help canines and humans.